IBM/TerraCodec/README.md

 This research is carried out as part of the Embed2Scale project and is co-funded by the EU Horizon Europe program under Grant Agreement No. 101131841.
-Additional funding for this project has been provided by the Swiss State Sec- retariat for Education, Research and Innovation (SERI) and UK Research and Innovation (UKRI).
+Additional funding for this project has been provided by the Swiss State Secretariat for Education, Research and Innovation (SERI) and UK Research and Innovation (UKRI).